danchern97/LossTop/README.md

 To examine the MST calculation functions we tried using, refer to [mst.py](https://github.com/danchern97/LossTop/blob/main/mst.py).

+## Finetuned models

+Both default finetuned GPT-2 and the one trained with topological loss are localted [here](https://drive.google.com/drive/folders/1FlkIAoY8zWC7T9E1j18uYZ0N1q32A75a?usp=sharing)

 ## Some explanations

 Calculating original topological features is very time consuming, so we used an approximation to H0s, that is the sum of weights above threshold: